Your area Not set — showing everywhere

 Not addressed

-The non-binding nature of the resolution, its vagueness, and potential impact on housing affordability.
+The vagueness of the resolution and its potential negative impact on housing affordability.

 Vita Batarina-Holm